Dekelino/Trollo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

-## Hello123
+## Java Spring Server

+Go to this website `https://github.com/TFs112/AngularServer` and download the server, after that run it in your IDE (Eclipse or IntelliJ).

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/login`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding